gift-surg/GIFT-Grab/README.md

 GIFT-Grab can be either built from source (for the C++ API) **or** installed via the Python Packaging Index (for the Python API).
 For either of these options, check out [our tips and tricks](doc/tips.md) for troubleshooting and how to obtain the external dependencies.

+Features can be customised as per the combinations listed below.
+Please note that these are the tested combinations.
+Other combinations might result in undefined behaviour.

 **Build GIFT-Grab from source** using CMake.
 Use the following options to customise features as desired (all options are disabled by default):

 * `-D USE_EPIPHAN_DVI2PCIE_DUO=ON` for Epiphan DVI2PCIe Duo support (requires OpenCV).
 Append `-D USE_I420=ON` to capture at 60 fps (requires EpiphanSDK).